Cimbali/pympress/README.md

 Pympress is a free software, distributed under the terms of the GPL license (version 2 or, at your option, any later version).

+This is now a fork of [Schnouki's original Pympress](https://github.com/Schnouki/pympress), at least for now.

 # How-to install

 All dependencies are really basic, and installation is standard for a python package.